HewlettPackard/oneview-ansible/oneview-ansible.md

 - A sample configuration file for the config parameter can be found at: https://github.com/HewlettPackard/oneview-ansible/blob/master/examples/oneview_config-rename.json

 - Check how to use environment variables for configuration at: https://github.com/HewlettPackard/oneview-ansible#environment-variables

+- The option 'transformation' is only available for API version 300 or later.

 ---